site902/SQL-Bash/README.md

 SQL Utility console bash for educational purposes.
 ### What the fuck?
-This utility is meant to demonstrate the usage of SQL sentences in c# language, for stupid kids and even dumber teachers.
+This simple utility is meant to demonstrate the usage of SQL commands in C# language, and to embed the concept of transferring data from the client to the server, vice versa.

-# License
+## License
 The MIT License (MIT)
 Copyright (c) 2016 Roey Vidan, Or Shtrauch